Use ESVs for signing and encryption keys

 You can rotate keys stored in a mapped ESV secret by adding new secret versions to the ESV.
 The key in the latest secret version is used to sign new access tokens, then subsequently validate them.
 Keys in older secret versions (that are still enabled) are still used to validate existing access tokens.

-Secret IDs
+Secret labels

 need a signing or encryption key.
 For example, to sign an OAuth 2.0 client access token with an